SparrowChang/Machine-learning-project/README.md

 # Machine-learning-project

 ## Problem Definition
-Use current on-hand wafer data (etest, probe, pre burn-in, post burn-in) to fine a suitable method to analyze.
-In order to reduce uncessary test cost and keep the essential burn-in test items to reveal the real reliability window and perform more efficient, especially for burn-in tests.
+Use current on-hand wafer data (etest, probe, pre burn-in, post burn-in) to find a suitable method to analyze them.
+In order to reduce uncessary wafer burn-in test cost and only keep the essential test items to reveal the real reliability window and perform more efficient.

 ## Get Data & Exploratory Data Analysis
-Use excel, statistics software JMP and Python functions (pandas, numpy, sklearn and matplotlib), to check the data missing or outlier (over upper/lower limit).
-Refer 1_etests.ipynb to 4_postbi.ipynb.
-From these steps, I would know the data when etests each wafer just with 5 measurement die, but probe each wafer more than 2300 dies.
-Pre burn-in and post burn-in, their test limits are the same, major to know the dies survives through etest (~100% pass rate), probe (at least Yield 98.9%)to final burn-in (pass rate range from 0% to 100%, large variation), however some burn-in test items are critical and easily to fail as the early reliability gating.
+Use excel, statistics software JMP and Python functions (pandas, numpy, sklearn and matplotlib) to check the data missing or outlier (over upper/lower limit).
+Refer 1_etests.ipynb to 4_postbi.ipynb, there are without missing daya only outier data.
+From these steps, I would know the data when etests each wafer only with 5 measurement dies, but probe each wafer more than 2300 dies as a whole wafer test.
+Pre burn-in and post burn-in, their test limits are the same, it shows that the dies survives through etest (~100% pass rate), probe (at least Yield 98.9%) to final burn-in (pre burn-in test pass rate close to 98%), however after the tourture test (post burn-in test pass rate some down to 0%, large variation), they indicates that some burn-in test are more strict, reversible, easily fail at the early reliability gating.
+And the burn-in test area are major from wafer top or wafer bottom near wafer edge area.
-So combine probe and post burn-in test items and wafer recenter to same coorindates as the training/test sets.For data analysis, I use XGBoost regression (also with weak classification concept) to perform the prediction by r2 score and RMSE.
+So I check then combine probe/post burn-in test items as the same wafer recenter by coorindates (X and Y). for further training/test sets.
+For data analysis, I use XGBoost regression method (also with weak classification concept) to perform the prediction by r2 score and RMSE.

 ## Data Clean/Preprocessing & Feature Engineering
-There are a total of 223 test items (probe test+ post burin-in test) here, assume the worst burn-in test item as my target variable. that is, the variable that needs to be predicted, and the remaining 222 test items are used as feature variables.
-The feature variable here is not the feature variable of a wafer, but the feature variable of the whole lot where the lot contains 23 wafers (different X and Y).
-The major is to predict the worst burn-in test result in the lot based on the feature variables of the 23 wafers.
+There are a total of 223 test items (probe test+ post burin-in test) and 23 wafers here, assume the worst post burn-in test item (in the code, I pick-up BI_TEST_35, pass rate 0%) as my target variable.
+That is, the variable that needs to be predicted, and the remaining 222 test items are used as feature variables.
+The feature variable here is not the feature variable of a wafer, but the feature variable of the whole lot, which contains 23 wafers.
+The major is to predict the worst burn-in test result in the lot based on the feature variables of the 23 wafers and find out other high correlation prerequisite test items.

 ## Model Training, Predict & Testing
 Preliminary predictions